 To assist the incoming and future AIHA presidents with understanding the many responsibilities and roles assumed by this position, the following list has been compiled.
 Although not exhaustive, it reflects the more significant activities.
 As an aside, the CEO is now copying all Ps on routine communications to help ensure a smooth transition between officers as they progress through the roles.

 First, as Vice President, serves on Board Nominating Committee.

 - Works with CEO in planning and leading Board Orientation: two-parts: (1) conference call followed by (2) in-person meeting at AIHA offices

-- Is responsible for kicking off annual Leadership Workshop (held in fall)
+- Is responsible for kicking off the annual Leadership Workshop (held in the fall)

-- Serves as ex-officio member of Conference Planning Committee and Continuing Education Committee
+- Serves as an ex-officio member of Conference Planning Committee and Continuing Education Committee

 - Supports the president as noted below